newjersey/innovation.nj.gov/content/_projects/tdi-fli-claim-tool.md

 ### Impact \+ Metrics

 * Three months after launching the new TDI/FLI Claim Status Tool in May 2024, there was a 30% increase in satisfaction with the tool based on surveys.
-* As of April 2025, this tool attracts an average of about 22,000 visitor sessions per week.
+* As of August 2025, this tool attracts an average of about 22,000 visitor sessions per week.

 ### Status